ct-js/ct-js/docs/tut-making-shooter.md

 this.lives = 3;
 this.livesLabel = new PIXI.Text('Lives: ' + this.lives, ct.styles.get('ScoreText'));
 this.addChild(this.livesLabel);
-this.livesLabel.x = ct.width - 200;
+this.livesLabel.x = ct.viewWidth - 200;
 this.livesLabel.y = 30;
 ```